cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 byte string and produces as output a point on an elliptic curve.
 We provide implementation details for each algorithm, describe the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.
+We also present optimized implementations for internal functions used by these algorithms.

 Readers wishing to quickly specify or implement a conforming hash function should consult {{suites}}, which lists recommended hash-to-curve suites and describes both how to implement an existing suite and how to specify a new one.

-This document does not cover rejection sampling methods, sometimes known as "try-and-increment" or "hunt-and-peck," because the goal is to describe algorithms that can plausibly be made constant time.
+This document does not cover rejection sampling methods, sometimes referred to as "try-and-increment" or "hunt-and-peck," because the goal is to describe algorithms that can plausibly be computed in constant time.
 Use of these rejection methods is NOT RECOMMENDED, because they have been a perennial cause of side-channel vulnerabilities.
+See Dragonblood {{VR20}} as one example of this problem in practice.

-## Requirements
+## Requirements Notation

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+{::boilerplate bcp14}

 # Background {#background}